HappySeaFox/sail/README.md

 # SAIL: Squirrel Abstract Image Libraries

-SAIL is a fast and lightweight cross-platform library aimed to provide lightweight as well as complex APIs to decode and encode images in different formats. :sailboat:
+SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs from one-liners to complex use-cases with custom I/O sources. :sailboat:

 SAIL is a fork of ksquirrel-libs which was a set of C++ image codecs for KSquirrel image viewer.
 See [http://ksquirrel.sourceforge.net](http://ksquirrel.sourceforge.net).